-When you’ve installed Oberlo you’ll need to add a category onto your Shopify store.
+When you’ve installed Oberlo with Shopify, you’ll need to add a category onto your Shopify store.
 Name this category after the type of products which you’ll be selling.
-If you’re thinking about starting an online T-shirt business then simple name this category ‘T-shirts’.
+If you’re thinking about starting an online T-shirt business, then simply name this category “T-shirts.”

-With the Oberlo-Shopify integration complete, you can use the Oberlo app, and search for products which you’re interested in selling.
-Click the import button on any products that you’d like to sell and they’ll be imported directly into your store.
+With the Oberlo-Shopify integration complete, you can use the Oberlo app to search for products that you’re interested in selling.
+Click the import button on any products that you’d like to sell and they’ll be imported directly into your Shopify dropshipping store.

 7. Making Your First Sale

-Now it’s time to start generating revenue and making sales with your ecommerce store.
+Now it’s time to start generating revenue and making sales with your Shopify dropshipping store.
 It’s unlikely that you’ll be generating a huge volume of traffic from simply launching your store, so we recommend that you use marketing campaigns to draw potential customers to your store.

-Take a look through the various different marketing channels which are available, and do some research to find out which one will work best to drive traffic to your Shopify dropshipping store.
-If you think that you’ll excel with Facebook advertising then test out some campaigns.
+Take a look through the various marketing channels which are available, and do some research to find out which one will work best to drive traffic to your Shopify dropshipping store.
+If you think that you’ll excel with Facebook advertising, then test out some campaigns.
 If you want to try your hand at Instagram, go for it.
 The most important thing is to keep testing, and you’ll soon find out which marketing strategies work best for your ecommerce business.

 Over To You

 You’re now the owner of your own Shopify dropshipping store.
 Congratulations!

 We’ve covered a lot in this Shopify dropshipping guide, but you’ll learn even more while you’re actually getting your hands dirty running your own business.
-There’s no limit to the amount of money which you can make with your online store, so it’s time to start making sales and generating revenue.
+There’s no limit to the amount of money that you can make with your online store, so it’s time to start making sales and generating revenue.